-Are you allowed to cite other people’s work or to use an image found on the Internet for your Master’s or PhD thesis?
-Who owns the copyright to a submitted thesis or to finished research?
-What should you be aware of when submitting an article to a publisher for publication?
-What is allowed when compiling a reader or other teaching material?
+Are you allowed to quote from the work of another person or use an image found on the internet for your thesis or dissertation?
+Who owns the copyright on a submitted thesis or completed research project?
+What do you need to consider when submitting an article to a publisher for publication?
+What is permissible when putting together a reader or other learning materials?

-This guide to copyright is based on Dutch copyright law.
+This copyright guide is based on the Dutch Copyright Act.

 If you have any other questions, please contact us.

-Briefly put, copyright is the right of the creator of a work to decide how, when and where the work is made public and duplicated.
-Copyright is automatically regulated by the Copyright Act.
-The creator/author does not have to do anything special.
-An author can transfer copyright completely or partly under license, for example to a publisher.
+Briefly put, a copyright is the right of the creator of a work to determine where and when that work is made public and copied.
+Copyrights are automatically governed by the Copyright Act.
+The author/maker does not need to do anything in this respect.
+A author/maker can fully or partially license their copyright (to a publisher, for example).

-If the creator is a private person, the work remains in copyright until 70 years after his/her death.
-If the creator is an institution, it lasts until 70 years after the work was first made public.
+If the author/maker is a private individual, the copyright will be valid for 70 years after his/her death; the right will be transferred to his/her heirs.
+If the author/maker is an institution, the copyright will be valid for 70 years after the first publication of the work.

 Permission for use